anothertechs/anothertechs/src/blogs/programming/react/react-uselayouteffect/index.md

 ---
-title: Reat JS - What is useLayoutEffect hook in react
+title: React useLayoutEffect- A Comprehensive Guide
 date: 2022-07-14
 author: Hatim
 category: programming
 published: true
-keywords: useLayoutEffect,hook,react,reactjs,useEffect,difference,hooks,state,components
+keywords: react ,useLayoutEffect,react useLayoutEffect hook,react,reactjs,useEffect,difference,hooks,state,components
-description: In this tutorial we are going to learn what is useLayoutEffect hook and how it is difference from useEffect hook
+description: Learn how to use React useLayoutEffect hook effectively to manage your application layout.
+Our comprehensive guide covers everything from basic syntax to advanced implementation techniques.
 thumbnail: ./steve-johnson-6sB8gMRlEAU-unsplash.jpg
 ---

 # ReatJS - What is useLayoutEffect hook in react

-React is a well-known and rapidly developing JavaScript library in the web development industry.
+[React](https://react.dev/) is a well-known and rapidly developing [JavaScript](https://www.w3schools.com/js/) library in the web development industry.
 React is now an excellent alternative for developing interactive, modern real-world applications due to its ease of use and data-fetching capabilities.
-Hooks, a new feature in React V16.7, gives additional benefits such as providing hot reloading and leveraging functional components with ease.
+[Hooks](https://legacy.reactjs.org/docs/hooks-reference.html), a new feature in React V16.7, gives additional benefits such as providing hot reloading and leveraging functional components with ease.

 Hooks are functions that allow you to use state and many other React features without having to write ES6 class components.
-The useLayoutEffect Hook functions similarly to the useEffect Hook.
+The useLayoutEffect Hook functions similarly to the [useEffect Hook](https://legacy.reactjs.org/docs/hooks-reference.html#useeffect).
 In this tutorial, we'll go over the hook API reference using the useLayoutEffect example.

 Let's get started!

 ## What is useLayoutEffect hook in react ?

-The useLayoutEffect hook functions similarly to the useEffect hook, except instead of functioning asynchronously like the useEffect hook, it fires synchronously when all DOM loading is complete.
+The [useLayoutEffect hook](https://legacy.reactjs.org/docs/hooks-reference.html#uselayouteffect) functions similarly to the useEffect hook, except instead of functioning asynchronously like the useEffect hook, it fires synchronously when all [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) loading is complete.
 This is important for synchronously re-rendering the DOM as well as reading the DOM's layout.
 To avoid preventing the page from loading, we should always use the useEffect hook.

 In terms of scheduling, this operates similarly to **componentDidMount** and **componentDidUpdate**.
 Your function is executed immediately after the DOM has been modified, but before the browser has had a chance to "paint" those changes (the user does not see the updates until the browser has been repainted).